A Multi-Segment, Soft Growing Robot with Selective Steering: Modeling

 \subsection{Kinematic Modeling}

 To predict the path of the vine robot, we assume that every cPAM creates a constant curvature.
-The vine robot is modeled with a piecewise constant curvature (PCC) approach \cite{katzschmann2019dynamic}.
-We experimentally determine the relationship between the pressure $p$ in a cPAM and the bending $q(p)$ (\Cref{fig:stability}).
+The vine robot is modeled with a piecewise constant curvature (PCC) approach \cite{della2018dynamic}.
+We experimentally create a lookup table to relate the pressure $p$ in a cPAM to the bending $q(p)$ (\Cref{fig:stability}).
 The key difference to previous PCC models is that for vine robots we assume the length of the unactuated side instead of the center line to be constant.
 This requires two additional transformations, from point A to B and from C to D (\Cref{fig:pcc}).
-The PCC transformation is performed between B and C. We can calculate the following transformation matrices depending on the bending $q(p)$:
+The PCC transformation is performed between B and C. We can calculate the following transformation matrices depending on the bending $q(p)$.
+We use the corrected segment length $\Tilde{L}$ to account for the small length change in the manufactured vine robot caused by the insertion of the valve.